Gering students experience Japanese cuisine, culture

 Gering High School students expanded their views of food and the world at a demonstration of Japanese cuisine on Tuesday.

-All students had the opportunity to try karaage don, a Japanese fried chicken dish, as one of their school lunch options that day, courtesy of Chef John Sugimura.
+All students had the opportunity to try karaage don, a Japanese fried chicken dish, as one of their school lunch options that day, due to the work of Chef John Sugimura.

 Food Service Director Mary Carman said it was Sugimura’s expertise that enabled the school’s kitchen staff to prepare this dish for lunch.